marcurdy/dfir-toolset/ThreatHunt.md

 * New domains at a weight in determining maliciousness
 * Bro's bro_weird log. name=dns_unmatched_reply dest_port=53
 * Find clients connecting to multiple DNS servers
+* External addresses resolving to 127.0.0.1 could be parked domains

 Proxy
 * Consistent and reoccurring HTTP PUT